sherm-b/rock-paper-scissors/README.md

 Overall, I can't believe I went from my first line of code to a program I wouldn't have even known where to start with in such a short time.
 Thank you to The Odin Project for helping me attain the skills to do this.

+post-ui:
+While I doubt my code is the most efficient it could be, I'm pretty proud of this.
+The added complication of using eventListeners for the buttons was a bit stressful to figure out, and I'm positive I can do it better.
+I'm going to revisit this when I have a better understanding of nodelists and try to consolidate all of the functionality of the player input buttons into something more compact.
+As for now, it works, and it looks decent in my opinion.